 The Norman Meller Research Award of $250.00 is given annually to the best MA research paper produced at the University of Hawaiʻi in the social sciences or humanities and focused on the Pacific Islands.
-Plan A theses, Plan B papers, or MA portfolios are eligible.
-Submissions may be made by students or by nominations from the faculty, and are not limited to students in the MA program in Pacific Islands Studies.
-The submissions are read by a panel of judges, who consider the overall quality of the submission, the depth of the research it represents, and the significance of the work in the field of Pacific Islands Studies.
+Plan A theses, Plan B papers, and MA portfolios are eligible.
+Submissions may be made by students or by nominations from faculty, and they are not limited to students in the MA program in Pacific Islands studies.
+The submissions are read by a panel of judges, who consider the overall quality of the submission, the depth of the research it represents, and the significance of the work in the field of Pacific Islands studies.
 Of particular interest are submissions that employ interdisciplinary approaches and/or include indigenous epistemologies and perspectives.
-The judges reserve the right to recommend that more than one award be made, or that no award be given.
+The judges reserve the right to recommend that more than one award be made or that no award be given.

 This award is made possible by a bequest from Dr Norman Meller, a political scientist and founding director of the Pacific Islands Studies Program, who passed away in 2000.